ASKGLab/MailCard/README.md

 ### MailCard Features
 * Securely store email password inside the smartcard environment (AES-256 encrypted as well).
-* Limited TLS features that are strictly selected (non cipher suite downgrades allowed).
+* Limited TLS features that are strictly selected (no cipher suite downgrades allowed).
 * Securely store 1 set of PGP keypair inside smartcard environment for email encryption and signing.
-* OTP 2FA to authorize smartcard to send/receive emails.
+* HOTP 2FA to authorize smartcard to send/receive emails.
 * Self-Destruct features include 1x Self-Destruct PIN (specified at profile initialization) and self-destruct command.
 * No-Export feature on the entire email profile preventing leaking of passwords, PINs and cryptographic keys outside of the card.
 * Card PIN lockdown and self-destruct of profile data upon too many wrong PIN tries.